CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

 The configuration block at `auth.internal` allows you to configure the Assemblyline internal authentificator.

-Here is an example of configuration block will inline comments about the purpose of every single parameters:
+Here is an example of configuration block with inline comments about the purpose of every single parameters:

-??? example "Internal auth configuration example"
+???+ example "Internal auth configuration example"
     ```yaml
     auth:
         internal:
             # Enable or disable the internal authenticator
             enabled: true

             # Time in seconds the user will have to wait after
             #  too many authentication failures
             failure_ttl: 60

             # Number of authentication failures before temporarily
             #  locking down the user
             max_failures: 5

             # Password complexity requirements for the system
             password_requirements:
             # Are lowercase characters mandatory?
             lower: false

             # what is the minimal password lenght
             min_length: 12

             # Are numbers mandatory?
             number: false

             # Are special characters mandatory?
             special: false

             # Are uppercase characters mandatory?
             upper: false

             signup:
             # Can a user automatically signup for the system
             enabled: false

             # Configuration block for GC Notify signup and password reset
             #  see: https://notification.canada.ca/
             notify: